robdyke/dotfiles/README.md

 * `ssh **<tab>` will use fzf to find a host to ssh to
 * history is globally shared, allowing CTRL+R search

-See `home/.aliases` and `bin/` for some useful shortcuts.

 ![Screenshot](etc/screenshot.png "Why do all terminal screenshots show top or htop running?")

-As a bonus, the prompt/hostname colour changes with the hostname so it's easier to differentiate between hosts.

 [2]: http://unix.stackexchange.com/questions/12107/how-to-unfreeze-after-accidentally-pressing-ctrl-s-in-a-terminal
 [3]: https://github.com/fish-shell/fish-shell/issues/814